-FOLLOW-UP:
+EOLLOW-UP ::

-Previously developed instruments may be used, or new follow-up questionnaires, interviews, and focus groups may be developed.
+Previously, developed instruments may be used, or new follow-up questionnaires, interviews, and focus groups may be developed.

-COMPARATIVE:
+SOMPARATUSE:

-Sometimes, in formal evaluations, a comparison group completes the pre- and post-program questionnaires or participates in interviews similar to those given to the program participants.
-This way it is possible to compare the knowledge, skills, attitudes, or behaviors of the two groups so that inferences about the impact of the program can be
+Sometimes, in formal evaluations, a comparison group Sometimes, in formal evaluations, a comparison group completes the pre- and b895 program, question a part or completes the pre- and b895 program, question a part of the second seco participates in interviews similate those given to the so or program participants.
+This way trits possible to compare the knowledge, skills, attitudes, or betaxions of the two groups so khowledge, skills, attitudes, o poeravious of the tan beoups so